When I sign in to my IDrive account for the first time on a machine, I notice that some data has already been scheduled for backup. Why?

 Do I need to backup Time Machine data folder to my IDrive account?

 If you have selected all required files / folders that needs to be backed up from your Mac then there is no need to backup Time Machine data again as it will duplicate the backup data on your IDrive account.
 To avoid this duplicate copy, by default IDrive will exclude Time Machine data ('Backups.backupdb') folder from your backup.

 If you want to include Time Machine folder in your backup set,

-Under 'Excluded Files / folders from backup' section, select the 'Files/Folders with partial names' option.
+Under 'Exclude Files / folders from backup' section, select the 'Files/Folders with partial names' option.

-Select the 'Backups.backupdb' folder to include in the backup set.
+Go to 'Backup' tab and add the Time Machine folder to the backup set.

-IDrive links all of your devices such that whenever a file is updated, it is instantly available on all linked devices.
+IDrive links all of your devices such that whenever a file is updated, it is available on all linked devices.
 For syncing files, IDrive creates a unique folder on every linked computer and provides separate cloud storage.
-You can sync files using the Sync folder on linked desktops, or directly via IDrive.com and mobile apps.
+You can sync files using the Sync folder on linked desktops, or directly via IDrive.com and download them on the mobile apps.